ShacharOr100/ner_retriever/README.md

    loads the indexed dataset and retrieves the entity types defined in the dataset.
    REMINDER! none of the LLMs nor the contrastive projection head was trained on Few-NERD dataset, demonstrating schema free retrieval.

-For more information, read the paper attached to this repository.

 ![Main Figure](figures/pipeline.jpg)